SamuelChua/SamuelChua.github.io/_pages/about.md

 # TO INSERT PROF NAME ONCE CONFIRMED
 ---

 Hello!
-My name is **Samuel Chua**, and I am a first-year Robotics Masters student at University of Pennsylvania.
+My name is **Samuel Chua**, and I am a first-year Robotics Masters student at the University of Pennsylvania.
 I believe in exploring the unknown and very much enjoy the thrill of learning through curiosity!

 My research interests stem from **autonomous robots** to topics such as vision-language models, agile autonomy, simultaneous localization and mapping (SLAM), computer vision, perception and field robotics.